Looking for a way to protect sensitive files on your PC? For Windows users, one easy safeguard is encryption.

-Encryption is a smart way to secure a file.
-Essentially, should someone access an encrypted file, all they’ll see is a bunch of random numbers, letters, and special characters.
+Encryption is pretty ironclad.
+If a hacker accesses an encrypted file, all they’ll see is a bunch of random numbers, letters, and special characters.

 Select the file or folder and then right-click it and go to Properties.